-The process for requesting interruption of study is as follows:
+The process for requesting interruption of study is as follows: The student discusses the proposal with all the members of the supervisory team, providing the reasons for the request together with an outline of their progress to date and a provisional timetable for completion following the proposed period of interruption.

-- The student discusses the proposal with all the members of the supervisory team, providing the reasons for the request together with an outline of their progress to date and a provisional timetable for completion following the proposed period of interruption. - The student submits the Application for a Temporary Interruption to Registration (form RDCom5) to the Graduate School for consideration and approval, copying the School Research Degrees convenor - The Graduate School notifies the student, the Research Degrees Convener and members of the supervisory team of the outcome.
+- The student submits the Application for a Temporary Interruption to Registration (form RDCom5) to the Graduate School for consideration and approval with appropriate evidence, copying the School Research Degrees convenor - The Graduate School notifies the student, the Research Programme Leader and members of the supervisory team of the outcome.